Ronit Roy

-Ronit Bose Roy (born 11 October 1965) is an Indian actor, known for his works primarily in Hindi television and films alongside Tamil and Telugu cinema.
-Roy has earned numerous accolades in his career including a Filmfare Award, two Screen Awards, five ITA Awards, and six Indian Telly Awards.
+Ronit Bose Roy (born 11 October 1965) is an Indian actor who works primarily in Hindi television and films and Bengali films.
+He gained immense popularity for playing Mihir Virani in the hugely successful soap opera Kyunki Saas Bhi Kabhi Bahu Thi and Rishabh Bajaj in Kasautii Zindagii Kay.
+One of the highest paid television actors in India, he has earned numerous accolades including a Filmfare Award, five ITA Awards, and six Indian Telly Awards.

 Early life and background

-Roy was born on 11 October 1965 in Nagpur in a Bengali family.
+Roy was born on 11 October 1965 in Nagpur, Maharashtra in a Bengali family.
 He is the eldest son of a businessman, Brotin Bose Roy and Dolly Roy.
-His younger brother, Rohit Roy is also a TV actor.
+His younger brother, Rohit Roy is also a TV and a film actor.
 Ronit Roy spent his childhood in Ahmedabad, Gujarat.
 He received primary education from Ankur School, Ahmedabad.
 After his schooling, Roy pursued hotel management.
 After completing his studies, he moved to Mumbai and stayed at the residence of filmmaker Subhash Ghai.
 While Roy was keen to work in the film industry, Subhash Ghai persuaded him, not to pursue it due to the difficulties associated with it.
 Ronit worked as a management trainee at Mumbai's Sea Rock Hotel.
 To have experience at all different levels, Ronit's work ranged from dishwashing and cleaning to serving tables and bar-tending.

 Career

 Film career

 Roy made his debut in the Hindi film industry with Jaan Tere Naam (1992) which was a commercial success.
 He starred with Aditya Pancholi and Kishori Shahane in Bomb Blast (1993). which was also a commercial success.

 After his success on TV, Roy featured in more Hindi films in supporting roles.
 In 2010, he starred in the critically acclaimed film Udaan; his work was much praised and won him many accolades.
 Roy's performance was ranked among the 100 greatest performances of the decade list by Film Companion.

 Udaan brought Roy back to the film scene.
 He next starred in films such as Anurag Kashyap's That Girl in Yellow Boots, Karan Johar's Student of the Year, Deepa Mehta's Midnight's Children, Sanjay Gupta's Shootout at Wadala (produced by Ekta Kapoor), and Anurag Kashyap's Ugly.

 In 2013, he played the main antagonist in the Akshay Kumar starrer BOSS, and in 2014 he appeared in 2 States in which his performance received much appreciation.

 In 2017, he has also shared screen with the Hrithik Roshan playing the role of an antagonist in the thriller film Kaabil.
 In the same year, he made his debut in Telugu with N.T.R Jr. starrer Jai Lava Kusa, where he played the role of main antagonist Sarkar.
 He has also appeared in films like Machine (2017), Lucknow Central (2017), and Loveyatri (2018).

-Roy was seen next in Puri Jagannadh directed romantic sports film Liger.
-It will also feature Vijay Deverakonda, Ananya Panday, Ramya Krishnan and Makarand Deshpande.
+Roy was seen next in Puri Jagannadh directed romantic sports film Liger (2022).
+In 2023, he played the antagonist in Gumraah and Bloody Daddy.